Visa and Immigration Advice

 Check this quick guide to student immigration categories to confirm the type of visa you need.

-Tier 4 visa applications are assessed in two parts; you must score 40 points.
+Tier 4 visa applications are assessed in two parts.
+You must score 40 points in total.

 CAS is a unique number, attached to an electronic document created by your sponsor [Leeds City College].
 The document provides details of the academic course to the UK Border Agency.
 They check that the course meets Tier 4 regulations and that you are qualified for a place.